mobilepadawan/Speakit-JS/README.md

 <script src="js/class.synthesis-beta.v1.0.0.js"></script>
 ```

 You don't need to use the JS `defer` attribute and you don't need to reference the library at the end of the HTML file.
-Use the `-min` version with only `2KB` of weight.
+Use the `-min` version.
+It has only `2KB` of weight ⚖️.
+The NOT `minified` version is usually recommended for testing and improvement purposes.
+Also it has only `3 KB` of weight 🙂.